kojinkai/invoice-tracker/README.md

 ```

 This will concurrently run the local webpack dev server for the front-end application and local API server on ports 3000 and 3001 respectively.

+### Backlog

+See (The Trello board)[https://trello.com/b/plihpBPX/finiata] for details of tasks completed and roadmap features and ideas